intel/he-toolkit/QUICK_START.md

 This guide are for those who wish to get set up quickly with Intel HE Toolit.

-In this guide, you will create a HE project, create custom build recipes, and augment the toolit via plugins.
+In this guide, you will create an HE project, create custom build recipes, and augment the toolkit via plugins.

 ### HE toolkit installation